 As noted under Priority plant species and associations, some individual species are given formal protection in Nova Scotia; others may not be formally protected but are “Priority Species” that are noted and given special consideration in Environmental Assessments.
 Although there are now some systems for classifying “Plant Communities” or “Plant Associations” or “Vegetation Types”, rating them for conservation status is not well developed, and there is no formal legal protection for them in N.S.

 The situation with regard to the “Jack Pine-Broom Crowberry Barrens” is further complicated by some apparent errors in the NS Provincial FVT (Forest Vegetation Type) OW1 – the NS FVT which corresponds most closely to the Jack Pine-Broom Crowberry Barrens described by Hill and Patriquin (2014).
-The Department of Natural Resources & Renewals recognizes, at least in part, those errors, but has not corrected them in the publicly available descriptions.
+The Department of Natural Resources & Renewals recognized, at least in part, those errors, in 2013 but had not corrected them in the publicly available descriptions until 2023, and both sets of descriptions are still present on the NS Gov website – View Update Sep 13, 2024: Description of Forest Vegetation Type OW1 now highlights Broom Crowberry

 ——-